In the early stages of starting up your company, managing your accounts via spreadsheets may suffice.

 While administrative tasks, such as inventory tracking, processing transactions and invoicing customers are necessary, these are often repetitive and can be a huge time suck.

-With an accounting software, you'll be able to automate most of these tasks.
-This leaves you with additional time that you can spend on growing your business - rather than flicking through documents and spreadsheets.
+With accounting software for small businesses, you'll be able to automate most of these tasks.
+This leaves you with additional time that you can spend on growing your company - rather than flicking through documents and spreadsheets.